codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 2. The target machine resolves this hostname using the local **`/etc/hosts`** file or DNS.
 3. Since the job runs as `root`, if we can control what the system resolves `overpass.thm` to, we can control what script is downloaded and executed as `root`.

+Check `/etc/hosts` to see how the system is currently resolving `overpass.thm`.

+Command: `cat /etc/hosts`

 ```shell
 james@ip-10-65-152-254:~$ cat /etc/hosts